kakyrp/holberton-system_engineering-devops/0x00-shell_basics/README.md

 **mkdir /tmp/holberton/:** the script that creates a directory named holberton in the /tmp/ directory.
 **mv /tmp/betty /tmp/holberton/:** Script for moving the file betty from /tmp/ to /tmp/holberton.
-**rm /tmp/holberton/betty:** Delete the file betty in /tmp/holberton/
+**rm /tmp/holberton/betty:** Delete the file betty in /tmp/holberton/ **rmdir /tmp/holberton:** Delete directory holberton that is in /tmp directory